 -

 Headlines that are relevant to the search query get 35% more clicks than headlines that are not relevant.
-Relevance is vital when it comes to headline clicks.
-Internet users tend to gravitate towards headlines that align with their search queries, making it more likely for them to click and engage with the content.
+Relevance is vital for headline clicks.
+Internet users tend to gravitate toward headlines that align with their search queries, increasing the likelihood they will click and engage with the content.

 What Is the Purpose of Subheadings?